i4Trust/tutorials/PacketDelivery-VC-ReferenceExample/data-consumer/README.md

-# Data Service Consumer with verifiable credentials
+# Data Service Consumer with Verifiable Credentials

 This describes how to setup the environment of a data service consuming organisation within the i4Trust trusted data space with the example of the fictitious organisations

-* Packet Delivery Company being the service provider
+* Packet Delivery Company being the service provider (part of [Tutorial](../Data-Service-Provider))
 * Happy Pets Inc. being the consuming organisation

+using [Verifiable Credentials(VC)](https://www.w3.org/TR/vc-data-model/) for authentication and authorization.

 Needed for issuing credentials that can be used against the authentication of the service provider's environment are the following
 * [WaltId](https://github.com/walt-id/waltid-ssikit)
 * [Keycloak](https://www.keycloak.org/) with the [VC Issuer plugin](https://github.com/wistefan/keycloak-vc-issuer)

-Furthermore are needed
+Furthermore are needed, but not covered in this tutorial:
-* VC compatible Wallet for executing the OpenIDConnect flow
+* VC compatible Wallet for executing the [OpenId Connect for Verifiable Credentials Issuing(OIDC4VCI)](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) flow
-* iSHARE Satellite as trust anchor for sharing trusted parties
+* [EBSI-compatible trusted-issuers-registry](https://api-pilot.ebsi.eu/docs/apis/trusted-issuers-registry/latest#/) as trust anchor for sharing trusted parties

 ![Components](./img/components.png "Components")